fdev31/menus.nvim/README.md

 - `cmd` - (str) A vim command to execute
   - `silent` - (bool) will add the 'silent ' prefix to the `cmd` (will not output anything)
+  - `input` - (str) The title of the prompt asking for user input, the `command` should contain "{input}", that will be replaced by the input content
 - `command` - (str) A shell command to execute (in a **terminal** buffer)
+  - `input` - (str) The title of the prompt asking for user input, the `command` should contain "{input}", that will be replaced by the input content
 - `handler` - (function) code to execute
-  - `input` - (str) The title of the prompt asking for user input, which will be passed in handler
+  - `input` - (str) The title of the prompt asking for user input, which will be passed as a parameter to the handler
 - `options` - (table) A list of entries to create a sub-menu

 # Demo